-However, we do think it’s important to develop a shared understanding of the term and to extend its definition to encompass every aspect of what we mean by ‘technical debt’.
-We can then implement the right tactics to manage it effectively—even if we risk a broader definition over-stretching the original metaphor.
+However, we do think it’s important that engineers, programmers, stakeholders, and anyone else involved in the development process has a shared understanding of the term.
+That's why we want to extend the definition to encompass every aspect of what we mean by ‘technical debt’.
+We can then implement the right tactics to manage it effectively for unique business needs—even if we risk a broader definition over-stretching the original technical debt metaphor.

 We’re going to offer the simple, yet (we think) complete, definition of technical debt that we’ve been working with at Stepsize.
-We help high-growth software companies measure and manage technical debt and we’ve found that we need to be a bit more concrete about exactly what it is we’re measuring.
+We help high-growth software companies with measuring and managing technical debt, so we’ve found that we need a bit more of a concrete tech debt methodology, one that encompasses what metrics we're looking at and how we're measuring them.

 Unpacking this definition of technical debt